Mini Steppers for Standing Desks: Combat Back Pain with Movement

 Common Mistakes to Avoid

-Many people make similar mistakes when starting to use movement devices with their standing desks.
-Avoiding these pitfalls will help you achieve better results and prevent potential discomfort.
+There are several common pitfalls when starting to use movement devices with a standing desk.
+Avoiding them will help you achieve better results and prevent potential discomfort.

 The biggest mistake is treating your mini stepper like gym equipment.
 Aggressive, intense stepping can be distracting during work and may cause fatigue rather than relief.
 Remember, the goal is gentle, consistent movement that complements rather than competes with your work focus.